sternmd/ice-cream-challenge/README.md

 **Provide JavaScript code which will manipulate the initial state of an HTML document with an empty unordered list such that the list will contain 7 ice cream flavors from the global array `iceCreamFlavors` with each flavor as child text of a *li* element with the class "ice-cream-flavor".**

 Your challenge is to provide meaningfully different solutions using various techniques.
 Please provide at least 3 solutions, but you are welcome to do as many as you'd like.
 Each solution should be its own file under a `solutions/` directory.
-Filenames should follow the following convention: `solution1.js`, `solution2.js`, etc. Clone this repo and provide your solutions on your GitHub.
+Filenames should follow the following convention: `solution1.js`, `solution2.js`, etc. Clone this repo and provide your solutions on your GitHub account.
 See email for submission instructions.

 ### Expected output